-The Remuneration Committee has also established a formal protocol that summarises the policy and procedures the Company has adopted to govern the relationship between the independent remuneration consultant, the Remuneration Committee and management.
+The Remuneration Committee has also established a formal protocol that summarizes the policy and procedures the Company has adopted to govern the relationship between the independent remuneration consultant, the Remuneration Committee and management.
 The protocol was developed in compliance with the obligations under Part 2D.8 of the Corporations Act 2001 (Cth) and ensures that the remuneration consultant remains free from any undue influence by any member of the KMP to whom the recommendations relate.
 Consultant remuneration recommendations are provided directly to the Remuneration Committee.

-In 2021 and 2020, the Remuneration Committee relied on the external review of Insight software as subject matter experts as well as key Centerbridge Partners in the creation of the Long Term Incentive Plan.
+In 2022 and 2021, the Remuneration Committee relied on the external review of Insight software as subject matter experts as well as Ashurst, Alvarez and Marsel Consulting, Vinson & Elkins and key Centerbridge Partners in the creation of the both the Long Term Incentive Plan and the Management Incentive Plan.
 In addition, the Remuneration Committee continued to rely on the independent market review of KMP compensation obtained from Alvarez and Marsel Consulting.
-The Company also utilises Willis Tower Watson, Culpepper, World at Work, and PayScale for global rewards benchmarking, workforce metrics and analytics.
+The Company also utilizes Willis Tower Watson, Culpepper, World at Work, Payfactors, Mercer, and PayScale for global rewards benchmarking, workforce metrics and analytics.